royallthefourth/bartlett/README.md

 #### SELECT

 To `SELECT` from a table, make a `GET` request to its corresponding URL.
-For example, `SELECT * FROM students;` agsinst the example above may be achieved by `curl -XGET http://localhost:8080/students`
+For example, `SELECT * FROM students;` against the example above may be achieved by `curl -XGET http://localhost:8080/students`
 The result set will be emitted as a JSON array:
 ```json
 [